Last Updated on April 6, 2022 by Grow with Bovees

-The best soil option for herbs in our review is the FoxFarm Ocean Forest Potting Soil.
-It’s fully organic and full of nutrients, thanks to its mix of plant and animal sources.
+The best soil for herbs in our review is the FoxFarm Ocean Forest Potting Soil.
+It’s fully organic and full of organic nutrients, thanks to its mix of plant and animal resources.
 The pH level is close to neutral, which is ideal for growing herbs.

 It’s designed for indoor and outdoor environments, especially to add more nutrition to otherwise dry soils and it happens to be a great soil type to use for cuttings and starter plants.